AckerlyXu/heima/articles/best-practices-caching.md

 For more information visit the [ASP.NET Session State Provider for Azure Redis Cache](/documentation/articles/cache-asp.net-session-state-provider/) page on the Microsoft website.

+> [!NOTE]
-> [AZURE.NOTE] Do not use the Session State Provider for Azure Redis Cache for ASP.NET applications that run outside of the Azure environment.
+> Do not use the Session State Provider for Azure Redis Cache for ASP.NET applications that run outside of the Azure environment.
 The latency of accessing the cache from outside of Azure can eliminate the performance benefits of caching data.

 Similarly, the Output Cache Provider for Azure Redis Cache enables you to save the HTTP responses generated by an ASP.NET web application.
 Using the Output Cache Provider with Azure Redis Cache can improve the response times of applications that render complex HTML output; application instances generating similar responses can make use of the shared output fragments in the cache rather than generating this HTML output afresh.
 For more information visit the [ASP.NET Output Cache Provider for Azure Redis Cache](redis-cache/cache-aspnet-output-cache-provider.md) page on the Microsoft website.